JJTECH123/joke_task/README.md

 # 🃏 Joke Fetcher Script

-This repository contains scripts in *Bash* and *Python* to fetch jokes from the [icanhazdadjoke](https://icanhazdadjoke.com/api) API based on user-defined search terms.
+This repository contains scripts in *Bash* to fetch jokes from the [icanhazdadjoke](https://icanhazdadjoke.com/api) API based on user-defined search terms.
 The scripts fetch a new set of jokes every 15 seconds for 1 minute, displaying each joke individually.

 ## 📜 Problem Statement